 The TweedleWink program offers perfect pitch training (with or without tuning forks – available as a separate component) and musical notation.
 The flashcard component follows the method by the “father” of flashcards – Glenn Doman.
-The addition of flashcards are a tremendous brain booster in early learning and reading development.
+The addition of flashcards is a tremendous brain booster in early learning and reading development.

-In this video, she talks about how Music lessons are incorporated into a Right Brain Education learning environment, as well as gives some background into how the TweedleWink Right Brain Education program itself developed and matured over the 20 years it has been growing.
+In this video, Pamela talks about how Music lessons are incorporated into a Right Brain Education learning environment, as well as gives some background into how the TweedleWink Right Brain Education program itself developed and matured over the 20 years it has been growing.

 This video covers:

 - Music frequencies and emotional frequencies

 - Both sides of the brain listen to music